FlushingBaseball/FlushingBaseball/README.md

-Hey, hope you're enjoying 2024 so far!

-I'm currently doing a deep dive into algorithmic studies right now, but that hasn't stopped me from pushing forward on larger ongoing projects like Armchair Saber.
+Hey, I'm Sam.
+Here's a list of things I'm currently working on:

+📚 Deep diving into
+  ✏️ Algorithmic studies (mostly on LeetCode and AlgoExpert) ✏️ NextJS and Shopify development

+📑 Large ongoing projects like
+  ✏️ Armchair Sabermetrics (my baseball analytics platform)

+🌱 Minor ongoing projects
-I'm also doing alot of interesting design work for a VR game!
+  ✏️ User Interface design work for a VR game!
+(Unreal Engine 5)

-Please reach out if you want to collaborate or if you spot an issue with my code, cheers!
+Please reach out if you want to collaborate.
+Cheers!